mfriedrichs10/mfriedrichs/README.md

 Feature selection is conducted using three feature selection algorithms - Mutual Information Gain, ANOVA F-test, and Random Forest.

-Prior to running each algorithm, the feature variable (win/loss percentage) is converted into a binary class variable represented by values 0 and 1.
+Prior to running each algorithm, the feature variable (win/loss percentage) is converted into a binary class variable with values 0 and 1.
 0 represents a winning percentage below .500 and 1 represents a winning percentage above .500

 All feature variables are normalized using Min Max Normalization to scale the data.